owenmather/alexa-with-chatgpt/README.md

 Deploys an Alexa Skill that integrates Alexa with ChatGPT

-Supports sending results to Slack or Speaking Audibly
+Supports sending results to Slack or as Audio output

 ## 🏁 Environment Variables for Lambdas